As our Vietnam Visa is about to expire, we are doing a quick visa run to Hong Kong in order to renew it.

 We use the underground MTR to cross the sea and get to Hong Kong Island, the newest part of the city.
 As we planned previously, the first and main thing we want to do is to go for The Peak, which is pretty much self explanatory.
 We get help from a kind young man who literally escorts us to the bus stop where we can catch the shuttle bus that will take us up.

-Not only buses and taxis run on the streets, but also trams, which were the first mean of transport installed here to face all the up and downhills, and are still in use now, quite charming.
+Not only buses and taxis run on the streets, but trams too.
+As a matter of fact trams were the first mean of transport installed in Hong Kong to face the steep climbs, and are still in use now, quite charming.

 Locals come here jogging, while enjoying great views on Victoria Harbour, the mountains and the city at sunset.
 However, the best panoramic view is definitely from the right side of The Peak.
-We took some time walking around and now night time has come: Hong Kong skyline by night is just wow.
-Now all those skyscrapers don’t look bad at all.
+We spent some time walking around and now the night has come: Hong Kong skyline by night is just wow.
+Now all those skyscrapers don’t look bad at all!

 Hunger comes upon us and we try to go back: the queue for the shuttle bus is eternal.
-Once downtown, we take the MTR up to Jordan, and choose a dim-sum restaurant close to Jordan Rd..
-Here in Hong Kong we couldn’t miss dumplings to make it a great day!
+Once downtown, we take the MTR up to Jordan, and choose a dim-sum restaurant close to Jordan Road.
+Here in Hong Kong we couldn’t miss local dumplings, dim sum!

 We wake up early to make the most of the half day we have left before catching our flight back to Da Nang, Vietnam.

-We walk down to the beautiful sea front and Victoria Harbour, the most historical part of the city, with a few old constructions, including the Tsim Sha Tsui Clock Tower and the remains of Kowloon City Wall.
-The view in front of us is impressive, tens, probably hundreds of skyscrapers dominate the view.
+We walk down to the beautiful sea front and Victoria Harbour, the most historical part of the city.
+Some old parts still remain, including the Tsim Sha Tsui Clock Tower and what’s left of the Kowloon City Wall.
+The view in front of us is impressive: tens, probably hundreds of skyscrapers dominate the view.

-We now find ourselves in the super modern financial area, it’s like the slow ferry boat made us jump 30 years in the future.
-We walk around and stop for a bite in popular Lan Kwai Fong, famous street in a district full of restaurants and clubs.
+We now find ourselves in the super modern financial area, it’s like the slow ferry boat made us jump 30 years into the future.
+We walk around and stop for a bite in popular Lan Kwai Fong, a famous street in a district full of restaurants and eateries.

-As Hong Kong it’s often referred as “a place where East meets West”, we see some examples like Asian and white men in shirt&tie, eating dim sum and drinking a pint of beer like good old British.
+As Hong Kong it’s often referred as “a place where East meets West”, we see some examples like Asian and European or American men wearing shirt&tie, eating dim sum and drinking a pint of beer like good old brits.

-- Orchid Inn Hong Kong: about 25usd/night; not very nice, only recommended if you have low expectations.
+- Orchid Inn Hong Kong: about 25usd/night; very basic, only recommended if you are on a tight budget as we were.
 Otherwise look for hotels in Hong Kong here.

 - Airport Bus A21: 33HKD (4.5USD), 1 hour;